It's Open Line Friday on Thursday, Rushlin Boss serving humanity.

 That's correct.

-But Obama slapped on this moratorium.
+But Obama slept on this moratorium.

-Well, you believe anything he says anyway.
+Well, you believe anything he says anyway?

 Oh, you think we are producing?

-Oh, uh they didn't shut anything down yet.
+Oh, they didn't shut anything down yet.

 They haven't shut anything down yet.

-That doesn't mean they won't, but uh, you know, we're still producing if they don't produce it here, like you say, they'll just go to Venezuela or I know, they'll go somewhere else.
+And if they don't produce it here, like you say, they'll just go to Venezuela or.

 No.